kmaho17/shinpokered-rebalanced/README.md

 - The stat displays of the active pokemon in battle will display its current-time stats instead of its unmodified stats
 - Giovanni gym battle exchanges rhyhorn for kangaskhan
 - Champion Rival's charizard swaps out swords dance for fly
+- Fixed a problem with undergoing multiple evolutions when taking a pokemon out of the daycare

 v1.24.5
 - Minor text edit for SS Anne npc in post-game.